Skelos trial juror asks to be relieved for vacation

 The retrial, which began June 19, featured 14 days of testimony from 19 witnesses — all but two of them for the prosecution.

-The Skeloses’ retrial is the last of four corruption cases being heard in Manhattan this year.
+The Skeloses’ retrial is the last of four corruption cases involving state government to be heard in Manhattan this year.

 Earlier this year, former Assembly Speaker Sheldon Silver and ex-Cuomo aide Joseph Percoco were convicted of corruption in separate trials.